LeiCodes/Portfolio/README.md

 #Python

-1. Time Series with Descriptive Statistics and Simulation: Returns a times series chart with a table descriptive Statistics and option to simulate future.
+1. Time Series with Descriptive Statistics and Simulation: Returns a times series chart with a table descriptive Statistics and option to simulate future from an excel file